faceyspacey/webpack-flush-chunks/docs/babel-config.md

 - https://github.com/faceyspacey/flush-chunks-boilerplate-babel-chunknames

 We aren't promoting this route anymore, but you can definitely learn from how its configured.
-Specifically how the server babel config is different from the client webpack config.
+Specifically how the server babel config is different from the babel config within the *client webpack config*.
 Check the `.babelrc` and the webpack configs.
-Just keep in mind that with the babel plugin u gotta use `babel-plugin-syntax-dynamic-import` as well, as shown at the top of this doc.